gzhelezo/cs330-fall2019/labs/lab05.md

 # Programming Lab 4 - Encrypted Chat Server/Client

-#### Intend
+### Intend

 The intend of this exercise is to demonstrate symmetric encryption techniques.
 We will be using the simple client and server applications from Programming Lab 3, to pass back and forth single line encrypted text messages.
+In this lab, we will be leveraging Advanced Encryption Standard cipher.

-#### Tasks
+### Tasks
 - Specifically, you will update the simple client and the server to use a single key to encrypt and decrypt a message.
 - Capture the chat communication in Wireshark and submit the trace.

-#### Encrypt
+### Encrypt

 ```java
 public static String encrypt(String plainText, SecretKey secretKey) throws BadPaddingException, NoSuchPaddingException {